 The Rossell Hope Robbins Library at the University of Rochester is pleased to invite applications for the Helen Ann Mins Robbins Fellowship in Medieval Studies.
-The fellowship is open to women and gender minorities with dissertation projects in any field of medieval studies.
 Its intent is to provide fellows with a year of research supported by the resources of the Robbins Library.
 Past fellows have worked on animal studies, manuscript studies and reading practices, translation and textual transmission, medieval clothing, Jews in medieval England, the Arthurian legend, courtesy books and manners, female advice figures, and more.
 They have led reading groups, curated exhibits, and organized movie screenings, lectures and symposia, and other programming.

 The Robbins Library has outstanding holdings across medieval studies, with particular strengths in manuscript studies, the history of the book, high and late medieval history, literary studies, and medievalism, particularly Arthuriana.
 Our focus is on building and maintaining a global medieval studies collection and community.
 We sponsor and support a wide range of scholarly projects: the Middle English Text Series, the Camelot Project, and other digital projects.
 Together, the Robbins Library and the Department of Rare Books, Special Collections, and Preservation boast a growing collection of medieval and early modern manuscripts and print.
 The Sibley Library at the Eastman School of Music maintains an excellent manuscript collection, and the Miner Library offers an outstanding special collection dedicated to the history of medicine.